jatib/OcFeedMaker/README.md

 **Actually it's under develop.**

+**Note: Issue with index and sqli solved please use the 0.0.2 version.**

+**Note 2: We will start working the xml format to install from dashboard soon.**
 ## How to install (OcFeedMaker 0.0.2).

 Update the files **feed.php** and **functions.php** (from **src/OcFeedMaker.0.0.2**) to your host at the root of your Opencart installation, e.g. at http://www.shop.com/ (or where you copy and paste the **upload** folder)